 Nowhere have I ever stated that the only answer for a heart attack is chili peppers.
 In addition, I’ve never stated that chili peppers are the best answer for a heart attack.
 The brief video clip that has been widely circulated was a very brief statement from a live video of mine.
 Taking this brief quote of mine out of context is like claiming 18-20 years of medical experience when you’ve only been a doctor for 11 years, like the self-proclaimed “Real Doctor” with “Savior complex” recently did.

 The statement I made was geared to my primary audience, the average Filipino who is poor and struggling.
 I know what it is to be extremely poor and to live a life of struggle.
 When I was a child, we lived as squatters in East Rembo.
 I know what it was like to be hungry.
 I remember what it was like not having money to go to the hospital when we were injured or sick.
 As a child, I dislocated my arm while playing, and my mother had to take me to the “witch doctor” to set it back in place.
 Many of my fellow kababayans and I know the feeling of being poor or treated as a second-class citizen because we’re Filipinos.
 I came from simple beginnings and still live a simple life unlike the serial bully who’s been obsessively & ruthlessly attacking and slandering me me since I was nearly 9 months pregnant.
 I don’t drive a luxury Range Rover SUV, take luxury vacations or make up to ₱7.5 MILLION per year like the self-proclaimed “Real Doctor”.
 How can they claim to be fighting for the poor versus the rich when they already so financially set?
 For any rich foreigner to act like they are fighting for the poor of my country while they don’t even live in the Philippines, and they advertise their products on nearly every post they make is obscene, disgusting and a prime example of “savior complex”.
-How is a rich foreigner a savior for the poor when at the same time they are profiting from the poor?
+How is a rich foreigner a savior for the poor when at the same time they are profiting from the poor by selling unregistered black and red rice?
 Freedom of speech is important, but it does not give someone a free pass to break the law, defame others, encourage online mobs, and when people respond after being attacked, it does not allow targeting them for online vengeance.

 Enough with talking about a rich foreigner, let’s talk about my people.